Follow Jesus

 The gospel was first preached in Britain only a few years after the death of Christ.
-Gildas a Celtic priest and early church historian recorded that Britain received the gospel:
+Gildas a Celtic priest and early church historian recorded in the 6th century that:

 Tiberius reigned from 14 to 37 AD and is mentioned in the Gospel of Luke:

-Now in the fifteenth year of the reign of Tiberius Caesar (29 AD), Pontius Pilate being governor of Judaea, and Herod being tetrarch of Galilee, … Annas and Caiaphas being the high priests, the word of God came unto John (the baptist) the son of Zacharias in the wilderness.
+Now in the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judaea, and Herod being tetrarch of Galilee, … Annas and Caiaphas being the high priests, the word of God came unto John (the baptist) the son of Zacharias in the wilderness.
 (Luk 3:1-2)

-A recent study has demonstrated that Christ's ministry only lasted just over one year this means He would have died in 30 AD.
-So using the timing mentioned by Gildas above the gospel was being preached in England within at least seven years of the death of Christ.
+So John the Baptist started preaching in AD 29 {15yrs added to AD 14} and as a recent study has demonstrated Christ's ministry actually only lasted just over one year, this means Jesus would have been crucified in AD 30, possibly AD 31.
+So using the timing mentioned by Gildas above the gospel was being preached in England within seven years of the death of Christ.

-Theodoretus the Bishop of Cyrrhus in 435 wrote:
+Theodoretus the Bishop of Cyrrhus in 435 wrote in his Commentary on Psalm 116:

 “Paul liberated from his first captivity at Rome preached the Gospel to the Britons and to others in the west.”

-“Paul passed to Britain in the fourth year of Nero (AD 59) and there preached and afterward returned to Italy.”
+“Paul passed to Britain in the fourth year of Nero and there preached and afterwards returned to Italy.”

 Do thy diligence to come before winter.
 Eubulus greets thee, and Pudens, and Linus, and Claudia, and all the brethren.
 [2 Tim 4:21]